Metric Criticality Identification for Cloud Microservices

-Service Level Objectives in Cloud Systems: The literature on Service Level Objectives (SLOs) is categorized into two primary areas.
+Service Level Objectives in Cloud Systems: Service Level Objectives (SLOs) is categorized into two primary areas.
 The first category defines SLOs from a cloud perspective and empirically examines the associated challenges \cite{jayathilaka2015response, mogul2017thinking, mogul2019nines}.
-For instance, Mogul and Wilkes \cite{mogul2019nines} explore the difficulties cloud providers face in meeting robust and clear performance promises due to unpredictable customer behavior and hidden interactions.
-The second category discusses models, algorithms, runtime mechanisms, and tools for SLO-native cloud resource management, ensuring performance guarantees for users \cite{nastic2020sloc, patros2017slo, qiu2020firm, wang2022autothrottle}.
-While these works are pioneering in defining SLO concepts and challenges, they are neither targeted towards microservice applications nor do they deal with our objective of identifying the most critical metrics towards aiding SRE alert definition.
+The second category discusses models, algorithms, runtime mechanisms, and tools for SLO-native cloud resource management, ensuring performance guarantees for users \cite{nastic2020sloc, qiu2020firm}.
+While these works are pioneering in defining SLO concepts and challenges, they are neither targeted towards microservice applications nor do they deal with our objective of identifying the most critical metrics towards SLO definition.